 Things you can do to reduce the risk of flooding include:

 Blocked drains can lead to unpredictable consequences in particularly heavy rainfall.
-You can report blocked drains using the form on the Derbyshire County Council website
+You can report blocked drains using the form on the Derbyshire County Council website.

-- Tree canopies reduce the rate at which water drains from the land, so they can slow the effects of intense rain.
+Tree canopies reduce the rate at which water drains from the land, so they can slow the effects of intense rain.
 Trees have also been planted for many years to cope with areas with a high water-table.
 If you can’t plant trees, you could try building a rain garden.
-There are guides on how to do this available from the RHS, and raingardens.info
+There are guides on how to do this available from the RHS, and raingardens.info.

-- Bare soil is particularly at risk of eroding during floods.
+Bare soil is particularly at risk of eroding during floods.
 We can alter land management practices to store more water, and reduce risk of soil erosion, as well as slowing runoff and reducing the risk of severe floods.
 If you have a lawn, consider mowing less frequently, which will also reduce the impact of droughts on the grass.
 Increasing the amount of vegetation or mulch between plants has a similar effect.
-Further information on reducing the effect of flooding is available from the RHS
+Further information on reducing the effect of flooding is available from the RHS.

 We are used to gales in the UK, but we may see an increase in frequency and intensity of storms.
-Other countries regularly experience much worse conditions than we see here and have produced good guidance on how to prepare.
+Other countries regularly experience much worse conditions than we see here and have produced good guidance on how to prepare:

-- Increases in droughts and the spread of a range of tree pests and diseases is likely to result in large numbers of standing dead trees over the coming years.
+Increases in droughts and the spread of a range of tree pests and diseases is likely to result in large numbers of standing dead trees over the coming years.
 Dead or dying trees are particularly vulnerable to gales, and you may find that they need to be felled for safety reasons.
-The Government have developed a guide on tree health
+The Government have developed a guide on tree health.

-It is becoming clearer that the summer temperatures we can expect over the coming years include a greater number of more intense heatwaves than we have been previously used to.
+Over the coming years, we can expect more frequent intense heatwaves than we are used to.
 These can have a severe impact on health, particularly in the very young and in the elderly.

 As a general principle, you should only look at active solutions if passive solutions are not possible, and if you are powering them with green electricity.

-- Managing your own space and garden in an environmentally friendly way.
-This may be the introduction of plant species which benefit wildlife, avoiding pesticide and herbicide use, installing of nesting or roosting space, or a digging a pond
+Managing your own space and garden in an environmentally friendly way.
+This may be the introduction of plant species which benefit wildlife, avoiding pesticide and herbicide use, installing of nesting or roosting space, or a digging a pond.

 There are plenty of environmental organisations which can offer detailed advice on this, including the wildlife trust, woodland trust, and RSPB.